 Hope & Healing for

-Rome Health's Senior Behavioral Health Care Unit provides individualized care for adults 55 and older who are suffering from acute symptoms associated with a major mental health illness, such as clinical depression, anxiety disorders or bi-polar illness.
+Rome Health's Behavioral Health Unit provides individualized care for adults 45 and older who are suffering from acute symptoms associated with a major mental health illness, such as clinical depression, anxiety disorders or bi-polar illness.
 Inpatient hospitalization offers stabilization and treatment for adults in crisis, who are experiencing serious behavioral or mental changes.

 The 12-bed unit provides a private, warm, supportive atmosphere, where patients receive care that is individualized to their needs.
 Because we are a hospital-based facility, we offer medically supportive therapy on a case-by-case basis to people who may be dealing with chronic medical conditions, as well as mental health issues.